 Alternative entry to UWA

 We offer a number of other pathways for you to gain entry into our undergraduate degrees if you do not meet the standard admission requirements.
 Learn more about our alternative entry pathways.

 About the Bachelor of Biomedical Science

-The Bachelor of Biomedical Science is a new and exciting undergraduate degree commencing in 2018 that is designed to meet growing global demand for graduates with health expertise.
+The Bachelor of Biomedical Science is a new and exciting undergraduate degree that is designed to meet growing global demand for graduates with health expertise.
 You can specialise in one or two of the 13 majors available in this degree, or combine a Biomedical Science major with a major from Arts, Commerce or Science, in line with your unique interests and career goals.
 As a Biomedical Science student, you'll be taught by world-class researchers in cutting-edge laboratories and tutorial rooms both at UWA's main campus and at the Queen Elizabeth II (QEII) hospital campus.
 As a graduate of this course, you may pursue a career or further study in areas as diverse as clinical practice, medical technology, medical research or public health.

 Why study Biomedical Science?

 UWA offers a number of alternative entry pathways for domestic and internationals students to be able to study with us.
 If your results do not qualify you for standard entry into the University, check our Alternative entry pathways for one that suits you.